fringe-ai/object_detectors/object_detectors/detectron2_lmi/docs/train_maskrcnn.md

   GAMMA: 0.1
   IMS_PER_BATCH: 2 # Number of images per batch
   LR_SCHEDULER_NAME: WarmupMultiStepLR
-  MAX_ITER: 6000 # Maximum number of iterations default is 270000 for 3x schedule please change it accordingly
+  MAX_ITER: 3000 # Maximum number of iterations default is 270000 for 3x schedule please change it accordingly

 TEST:
   # Feel free to add more augmentations or change the min/max sizes for the images
   DETECTIONS_PER_IMAGE: 1000 # Number of detections per image
   EVAL_PERIOD: 0 # Runs evaluation every N iterations

+# Update the training augmentations here, if you would like to not use one of the augmentations one can comment the out.
+All of the augmentations are random
+AUGMENTATIONS:
+  BRIGHTNESS:
+    MIN: 0.9
+    MAX: 1.1
+  # LIGHTING:
+  #   SCALE: 0.1
+  # FLIP_HORIZONTAL:
+  #   PROB: 0.5
+  # FLIP_VERTICAL:
+  #   PROB: 0.5
+  # ROTATION:
+  #   MIN: 90
+  #   MAX: 90
+  # SATURATION:
+  #   MIN: 0.9
+  #   MAX: 1.1
+  # CONTRAST:
+  #   MIN: 0.9
+  #   MAX: 1.1

 ```

 #### Dockerfile